 The films I finally came up with are favorites.
 Billy Wilder sadly did not make the cut.
 While these five films are favorites, all are not necessarily favorites in the same way.
 One in particular is a favorite in a sentimental way.
 This one particular film is not even my real favorite of the director, but there is something in the film that resonated in other ways, meaning if I were stuck on an island I would want the memories with me that this film brings along.
 Others are just pure favorites, they have that magical repeat watching factor that make them never seem boring.
 If you’re stuck on a desert island you do not want a film you are going to get bored with!

 That all said, here are the five films I chose…for now.

 The Maltese Falcon (1941)

 Bogart has been one of my favorite actors ever since I first became a film lover.
 In the beginning, he was always on the wrong side of the law like in Angels with Dirty Faces and The Roaring Twenties.
 Later he switched sides and went to the right side of the law.
 However, he never lost that cynical anti-hero touch of a man who always went his own way.
 He lived by his own code which was somewhere in the middle.
-While Bogart’s Sam Spade did not physical look like Chandler’s version, for me, Bogart is Sam Spade.
+While Bogart’s Sam Spade did not physically look like Chandler’s version, for me, Bogart is Sam Spade.

 Spade is partners with Miles Archer (Jerome Cowan) in the detective agency of Spade and Archer.
 When a new client, the beautiful Brigid O’Shaughnessy (Mary Astor) comes in asking for their help.
 Cowan, a man who thinks with the hormones inside his pants zealously volunteers to take the assignment.
 The payoff for his enthusiasm is he gets himself bumped off.